-In order to pass a module, you may be required to pass an exam or an end-of-module assessment (EMA) either in conjunction with or in addition to the continuous assessment assignments.
+To pass a module, you may be required to pass an exam or an end-of-module assessment (EMA) either in conjunction with or in addition to the continuous assessment assignments.
 If you fail this element of the module, you may (in some circumstances) be offered an opportunity to resit (exam) or resubmit (EMA).
-However, module passes achieved following a resit or resubmission, will be capped at the lowest grade of pass.
+Module passes achieved following a resit or resubmission will be capped at the lowest grade of pass.